stefan-hinterhoelzl/smartroom-usecase/zigbee2mqtt-server/README.md

 4. Start the docker containers with ```docker-compose up``` (```-d``` can be used to start the containers in detached mode).

 ## Pair new devices
+Pairing devices to the zigbee network and adding them to the API are NOT connected.
+Meaning, you have to manually add the device to zigbee and the add the device to the API with the id used in the zigbee network.

+To add a device to the zigbee network first make sure the ```permit_join``` option is set to true in the ```configuration.yaml``` file.
+Otherwise the network will not allow devices to join.
+To perform the join, put the device into pairing mode (this highly depends on the device).
+The pairing mode will reset the device, delete the current connection and connect to a new available network.

 ## Troubleshooting
 1. Error related to duplicate network keys: